Omega Block

 “It is one of the many types of weather patterns that can set up and be stubborn to move…Sometimes they bring us great weather, sometimes not” (NOAA).

 Like most patterns, the Omega Block’s roots are in the sky, about 15-18,000ft up—atmospheric superego.
 It takes its name from the final letter of the Greek alphabet (whose shape the system resembles when it parks over a landmass), and is synonymous with eschatological speak for THE END.
 An Omega Block bookends two low pressure zones with one high trapped in between.
-Not unlike the seesaw of doomed love, depending on which side you fall, you get one of two persistent extremes: deluge or drought.
+Not unlike the seesaw of doomed love, depending on which side you fall, you get one of two extremes: deluge or drought.

-For us here in the High Rockies, it was the latter.
+For us here in the High Rockies, it was drought all the way.
 The snow stonewalled.
 No amount of spoons under pillows or shot-skis could coax it out.
 What little did fall stuck just enough to the rocks to give the illusion of softness for a couple of bluebird days.
 Breadcrumbing, I think the therapists are calling it now.
-Ignoring the evidence and being led by emotion, skiers slid hopefully into the variability.
-Rocks greeeted their bases like backhanded comments over breakfast.
-Core shots accrued, but stubbornness is often met with stubbornness, particularly where desire is concerned, so out came the P-Tex and diamond stones.

 How do you know when it’s the fucking end, man?